 When its LED is on, the MEMORY button keeps the recognized chord in memory, and keeps the Lower track held until the next note or chord is played.
-When its LED is off, the chord is reset when raising the hand from the keyboard, and the Lower track is not sustained.

-Lower When its LED is on, the MEMORY button

-When its LED is on, the MEMORY button keeps the Lower track held until the next note or chord is played.
+When its LED is off, the chord is reset when raising the hand from the keyboard, and the Lower track is not sustained.When its LED is on, the MEMORY button keeps the Lower track held until the next note or chord is played.
 When off, the Lower track is not sustained when raising the hand from the keyboard.
 The chord is always kept in memory.